 The well-preserved conditions of this ancient city mean that Ephesus is still one of the most popular tourist attractions in Turkey.

-- During this one day Ephesus tour, you will visit ancient Agoras, Temples, Streets and Houses in almost perfect conditions.
+- Visit ancient Agoras, Temples, Streets and Houses in almost perfect conditions.

-- Also in Ephesus you will find one of the most grandiose surviving Roman theaters.
+- See one of the most grandiose surviving Roman theaters.

-- Ancient Roman Houses: Ephesus’ terrace houses are one of the oldest standing residential complexes in the world.
+- Discover the ancient Roman houses: Ephesus’ terrace houses are one of the oldest standing residential complexes in the world.
 They used to house the Roman elite and are decorated with amazingly well preserved Roman mosaics and frescoes.
-After a serious restoration project they are now open to public as a museum.
+After a serious restoration project they are now open to the public as a museum.

-- House of Virgin Mary: The House of Virgin Mary was discovered following the visions of Blessed Anne Catherine Emmerich, a Roman Catholic nun and visionary.
+- Pay your respect at the House of Virgin Mary: The House of Virgin Mary was discovered following the visions of Blessed Anne Catherine Emmerich, a Roman Catholic nun and visionary.
 Her visions were described in detail in the book written by Clemens Brentano after Emmerich’s death.

-- Lunch of Delicious and Local Turkish Food: The visits to Ephesus City and House of Virgin Mary will last approximately until 1 pm, finishing in perfect time for a nice local lunch.
+- Enjoy delicious Turkish Food: Visits to Ephesus City and House of Virgin Mary will last approximately until 1 pm, finishing in perfect time for a nice local lunch.
 You will have various options for restaurants to choose from – they all serve seasonal, fresh, delicious and local Turkish food.